apostrophecms/mechanic/README.md

 npm install -g mechanic
 ```

 NOTE: `mechanic` will reconfigure nginx after each command given to it.
 A strong effort is made not to mess up other uses of nginx.
-Mechanic's nginx configuration output is written to `/etc/nginx/mechanic.conf` and a directive to load it is placed at the end of `nginx.conf` if it is not already present.
+Mechanic's nginx configuration output is written to `/etc/nginx/conf.d/mechanic.conf`, where both Debian-flavored and Red Hat-flavored Linux will load it.
 No other nginx configuration files are touched.
-You can change the `nginx` configuration folder if you want to, see below.
+You can change the folder where `mechanic.conf` is written, see below.

 **Step Three:**